wicker basket with Esembly cloth diaper inners and cotton reusable wipes

 And lastly, the excess minerals in untreated hard water can cause premature degradation of your cotton cloth diapers leading to holes and fraying of the fabric.

-(We talk more about hard water on our How It Works page)
+We talk more about hard water here on our How It Works page, and here on our blog.

-“What about washing cloth diapers using portable or communal machines?”
+Can you wash cloth diapers using a portable washer or in communal machines?

 If you have the option, we would recommend going with a standard machine over a portable washer.
 The standard machine will offer better mechanical action, a larger drum size, and better temperature control, all of which are really important for deep cleaning heavily soiled fabric like diapers.